MSLNZ/msl-package-manager/docs/new_package_readme.rst

    The following assumes that you are using conda_ as your environment_ manager.

 Additionally, there is a **condatests.py** file that is created by running :ref:`msl create <create_cli>`.
-This script will run your tests in all specified conda environment_\s.
+This script will run the tests in all specified conda environment_\s.
 At the time of writing this script, tox_ and conda_ were not compatible_ and so this script provided a way around this issue.

 You can either pass options from the :ref:`condatests-cli` or by creating a :ref:`condatests-ini`.
 If you do not specify